 From a secluded Kenyan retreat to a futuristic Moscow mansion, Campbell’s residences are works of art.
 They also reflect her multifaceted personality and provide a sanctuary from the spotlight’s glare.

-The Malindi Villa in Malindi, Kenya
+The Malindi Villa In Malindi, Kenya

-The Capital Hill Residence in Moscow
+The Capital Hill Residence In Moscow

 Commissioned by Campbell’s former partner, Russian billionaire Vladislav Doronin, the Capital Hill Residence in Moscow is an architectural masterpiece.
 Conceived by the late renowned architect Zaha Hadid, it is within the Barvikha Forest.
 The 35,520-square-foot mansion boasts a futuristic design.
 The structure has two interconnected modules.
 One follows the contours of the sloping site, while the other is above the surrounding vegetation, offering unobstructed views of the azure sky—a specific request from Campbell.
 While initially planned as a love gesture, the couple’s breakup in 2012 left the fate of this architectural masterpiece uncertain.